 Tyler Creighton, Journalism Department, Bucks College, met with Dan Kohlbek, Founder, Project NAGA®, Inc. and Dr. Jan Cook, BCCC.
 The result of the meeting, and a significant accomplishment, was likely the first photo of an unclaimed veteran presented on the front-page of a college newspaper.

 The Bridge Model™ is an open source solution model for ending this crisis of elderly veterans dying alone and his or her remains going unclaimed in morgues and funeral homes throughout the country.
-Due to these early successes, the Flowers for Eva™ Initiative is already 35% complete before launch.
 Critically, the Bridge Model™ has the support of many individuals: several doctors, numerous professors, staff, students, hundreds of volunteers; and has the support of doctoral level scholarly research.

 The Flowers for Eva Initiative was very successful in its pilot run at Bucks, involving: students of the Arts department led by professor Deborah Riccardi (students painted oil portraits of veterans); and, Continuing Education’s Floral Design Department, led by instructor Darcie Garcia (creating 17 red, white and blue floral arrangements) to honor the 17 unclaimed veterans interred at Washington Crossing.
 The involvement extended to our local community Giant Food Store who generously contributed flowers, and Rich Mar Florist in Allentown who generously contributed supplies.
 This project uniquely involved a child artist who contributed to the Initiative.
 Her portrait of Eva is included among the other paintings, standing not only a proud tribute to the veteran; but also, represents diverse and inclusive dimensions of the Initiative.